forier/podtxt-docs/privacy-policy-updated.md

 ## 6. HOW LONG DO WE KEEP YOUR INFORMATION?

 **In Short: We keep your information for as long as necessary to fulfill the purposes outlined in this privacy notice unless otherwise required by law.**

+We will try to limit the storage of your personal information to the time necessary to serve the purpose(s) for which your personal information was processed, to enforce our agreement, policies or terms, to resolve disputes, or as otherwise required or permitted by law.
+Please contact us if you have any questions about our retention periods.
+While retention requirements can vary by country, we generally apply the retention periods noted below.

+**Marketing.** We store information used for marketing purposes indefinitely until you unsubscribe.
+Once you unsubscribe from marketing communications, we add your contact information to our suppression list to ensure we respect your unsubscribe request.

+**Your Interactions and Content on Our Services.** We may store any information about your interactions on our Services or any content created, posted or shared by you on our Services (e.g., pictures, comments, support tickets, and other content) indefinitely after the closure your account for the establishment or defense of legal claims, audit and crime prevention purposes.

+**Web Behavior Data.** We retain any information collected via cookies, clear gifs, webpage counters and other technical or analytics tools up to one year from expiry of the cookie or the date of collection.

+**Telephone Records.** As required by applicable law, we will inform you that a call will be recorded before doing so.
+Any telephone calls with you may be kept for a period of up to six years.

+**Subscription and Payment Data.** We retain subscription and payment information for the duration of your subscription plus 7 years for tax and accounting purposes, as required by applicable law.

+**Account Information.** We retain your account information for as long as your account is active and for 3 years after account deletion for security and fraud prevention purposes.

 We will only keep your personal information for as long as it is necessary for the purposes set out in this privacy notice, unless a longer retention period is required or permitted by law (such as tax, accounting, or other legal requirements).